6707 HWY 431 S. Suite 103 Owen's Cross Roads, AL 35763

 Root Canals

 Most patients will not need root canal therapy for a chipped tooth.
 However, if the chip is severe and extends into the tooth’s root canal, it could damage the tissue.
-Also, if you do not seek treatment after you chip your tooth as soon as possible, you will increase your risk of infection.
+Also, if you do not seek treatment as soon as possible after you chip your tooth, you will increase your risk of infection.

 In both instances, root canal therapy is necessary.
 To begin a root canal, we numb the tooth.
 Then, we remove the damaged or infected tissue inside the tooth.
 After removing infected tissue, we clean the tooth chamber or the inside of the tooth.
 Finally, we seal the tooth.
 We often cover the treated tooth with a crown, especially if damaged.